The Packaged Retail and Insurance-based Investment Products Regulation (PRIIPs)

 – Lloyds Bank Corporate Markets plc

-The aim of the PRIIPs Regulation is to encourage efficient markets by helping investors to better understand and compare the key features, risk, rewards and costs of different PRIIPs, through access to a short and consumer-friendly Key Information Document (KID).
+The aim of the PRIIPs Regulation is to encourage efficient markets by helping investors to better understand and compare the key features, risk, rewards and costs of different packaged retail and insurance-based investment products (PRIIPs), through access to a short and consumer-friendly Key Information Document (KID).

-The KID is a stand-alone, standardised document prepared for each investment, at the product level, and whose form and content is governed by mandatory rules set out in the PRIIPs Regulation and its underlying rules & guidance.
-A KID can be up to a maximum of 3 sides of A4-sized paper and may refer to where detailed information can be found.
+The KID is a stand-alone, standardised document prepared for each investment and whose form and content is governed by mandatory rules set out in the PRIIPs Regulation and its underlying rules & guidance.
+They are generic disclosures for each different type of PRIIP providing consumer-friendly, consistent and clear information to help Retail Investors to better understand and compare the key features, risk, rewards and costs of different PRIIPs provided by those selling them.
+A KID can be up to a maximum of 3 sides of A4-sized paper.
 Each KID contains generic disclosures for each different type of PRIIP, which is presented in a pre-determined sequence of sections.
 The sections are: